-The Mornington Peninsula Shire Council will advise us when all 44 places in 4 Year Old and 22 places in 3 Year Old at Leslie Moorhead Pre-School have been allocated with a child has been offered a position with us and their family has accepted.
-We will not know our students for 2025 until Friday 6th September 2024, this will be after families are aware that they have a position.
-The Mornington Peninsula Shire Council will advise us of the child's name and the parents contact details so that we can continue with Leslie Moorhead Pre-School's in-house enrolment process.
+We will be advised when a 3 Year Old or 4 Year Old is allocated a place at Leslie Moorhead Pre-School.
+The Mornington Peninsula Shire Council will advise us of the child's name and the parent's contact details so that we can continue with Leslie Moorhead Pre-School's in-house enrolment process.